-7. CSC shall notify the employee within a week of the end of the period for choosing vacations if his or her requested leave cannot be allowed.
+- 7. An employee who has not made his or her vacation choices by the stipulated dates may choose to take his or her vacation at any time during the year provided the identified allocations above have not been exceeded.
+However, such an employee may not use his or her years of service, where such a priority system is in place, to displace an employee who has already chosen his or her vacation period at the time stipulated for making vacation choices. - 8.
+CSC shall notify the employee within a week of the end of the period for choosing vacations if his or her requested leave cannot be allowed.
 This notice shall be given in writing.
 The employee shall then be able to make another choice of dates for vacation leave.

-8. Recall from Vacation Leave with Pay (REFERENCE: ARTICLE 29.15)
+9. Recall from Vacation Leave with Pay (REFERENCE: ARTICLE 29.15)

 CSC will make every reasonable effort not to recall an employee to duty after the employee has proceeded on vacation leave with pay.
-An employee who has left on paid vacation leave may only be called back to work by the CSC in the event of a penitentiary emergency such as an escape or an escape attempt, a riot, hostage taking, a major disturbance or crisis situation.
+An employee who has left on paid vacation leave may only be called back to work by CSC in the event of a penitentiary emergency such as an escape or an escape attempt, a riot, hostage taking, a major disturbance or crisis situation.

-9. Acting Employees
+10. Acting Employees

-- a) Correctional Officers (CX-01) who become acting Correctional Officers (CX-02) shall sign up for their annual vacation leave on the list pertaining to their acting position. - b) Correctional Officers (CX-01 and CX-02) who are seconded to other functions (acting, on assignment or other) shall sign up for their annual vacation leave on the list pertaining to their assigned position. - c) Correctional Officers who occupy a Correctional Manager position shall sign up for their annual vacation leave on the list pertaining to Correctional Managers.
+- a) Correctional Officers who are acting in higher Correctional Officer levels shall sign up for their annual vacation leave on the list pertaining to their acting position. - b) Correctional Officers who are assigned to other functions (acting, on assignment or other) shall sign up for their annual vacation leave on the list pertaining to their assigned position. - c) Correctional Officers who occupy a Correctional Manager position shall sign up for their annual vacation leave on the list pertaining to Correctional Managers.